-For starters, an Ethernet connection is just much faster.
-Depending on the type of cable you’ve got, you could theoretically reach a maximum speed of 10 Gbps (that’s on a Cat6a cable).
+In short, yes.
+For starters, an Ethernet connection is much faster.
+Depending on your cable, you could theoretically reach a maximum speed of 10 Gbps (that’s on a Cat6a cable).
 Using an Ethernet cable ensures a more consistent internet speed when compared with a Wi-Fi connection.

-If you’re big on streaming or gaming, using an Ethernet cable could give you a boost in terms of speed, which means less buffering and lag.
+If you’re big on streaming or gaming, using an Ethernet cable could boost speed, which means less buffering and lag.

 From a security standpoint, using an Ethernet cable makes your connection much more secure.
-To attack a device over an Ethernet connection, a hacker is going to need to gain access to its cable and router, whereas someone can much more easily intercept Wi-Fi traffic as it’s transmitted through the air.
+A hacker must access its cable and router to attack a device over an Ethernet connection.
+In contrast, someone can much more easily intercept Wi-Fi traffic as it’s transmitted through the air.

-That said, a Wi-Fi connection makes it easier to go mobile and is often sufficient for daily browsing on your laptop, social media networking, and usually even video calls.
-It’s also necessary for “internet of things” devices like smart lights and fridges.
+Wi-Fi is often sufficient for daily browsing on your laptop, social media networking, and usually even video calls.
+It’s also necessary for “internet of things” (IoT) devices like smart lights and fridges.
 Plus, let’s face it, with many of us working from home nowadays, we like to be able to sit in different spots throughout the day and not be tethered to a cable.

 In recent years, Wi-Fi speeds have improved tremendously.
 The next generation of Wi-Fi—dubbed Wi-Fi 7—is expected to be launched in 2024 and is meant to reach an astounding 30 Gbps.